harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/README.md

        Agent Pool – Azure Pipelines <br>
        Agent Specification - ubuntu-20.04 <br>
        Artifact name – drop <br>
-       Path to publish - $(build.artifactstagingdirectory)

 (The Agent will perform Restore, Build and finally Publsih the Application to the Artifact named 'drop'.
 I will utilise this Artifact during the Release Pipeline.
 I have disabled the 'Test' job, as this is not needed for this project.)

 ![5 1](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/939bcd4d-45ff-48ca-ab87-95abbe6dff02)

-- This the build pipeline, the agent has performed the following task that are mentioned in the image below.
+- This the build pipeline, the agent has performed the following task that is mentioned in the image below.

  ![7](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/ba5b0df0-5e3b-440a-9371-484b7c65f5a9)